Wisconsin Weather, Okra, and Jambalaya…

 Photo courtesy of Wisconsin Historical Society, Creator: Unknown, Acadian House, Image 71156.
 Viewed online at https://www.wisconsinhistory.org/Records/Image/IM71156

-As I often write about food ties to Wisconsin history, you may be wondering about how a southern dish with Spanish, French, and African influence (inspiration coming from dishes such as paella and Jollof) might connect Wisconsin with Louisiana?
+As I often write about food tied to Wisconsin history, you may wonder how a southern dish with Spanish, French, and African influence (inspiration coming from dishes such as paella and Jollof) might connect Wisconsin with Louisiana?

-Historically, most of the French Canadian American immigrants settled in the New England states, geographically closest to the province of Québec.
-Some, however, traveled further to make their homes in Wisconsin, Michigan, Minnesota, and various other states, including Lousiana.
+Historically, most French Canadian American immigrants settled in the New England states, geographically closest to the province of Québec.
+However, some traveled further to make their homes in Wisconsin, Michigan, Minnesota, and various other states, including Louisiana.

 When traveling in Wisconsin, you will find many eateries and restaurants that focus on authentic Cajun cuisine, likely a holdover from the early Acadia settlers.

 You don't know a place until you eat a plate of its authentic food.

 You may have heard the adage that says you don’t know someone until you walk a mile in their shoes.
 I believe that it is just as accurate that you don’t know a place until you eat a plate of its authentic food.
 Therefore, many of the dishes I endeavor to replicate come from having sampled the local cuisine at one point or time.

 The culinary peculiarities of places usually have roots dating back centuries and stem from rituals and other traditions that help define a people.

 In all cultures, recipes and dishes get passed down for generations and reflect traditions that have become an integral part of society.
 Often their stories have become woven into the fabric of family celebrations, religious observances, and holiday gatherings.
 And those recipes can make a region stand out from the surrounding areas.